ryanguill/fp-cfc/readme.md

 ## Option

-Option is useful when you have a variable that may or may not contain a value and you want to a) be able to safely operate on this variable without worrying about if it actually contains a value or not, and b) force the consumer of the variable to handle the case of the value being null.
+`Option` is useful when you have a variable that may or may not contain a value and you want to a) be able to safely operate on this variable without worrying about if it actually contains a value or not, and b) force the consumer of the variable to handle the case of the value being null.  `Option`s are immutable, no operation on them should change their data.

 The terminology used here is `some` and `none`, the variable is a `some` if it contains a value, it is a `none` if it does not contain a value.

-You have three ways to create an Option, think of it as three different constructors.
+You have three ways to create an `Option`, think of it as three different constructors.

-`var mySome = fp.Option().some(1)` - this will create an option that is a `some` containing the value `1`.
+`var mySome = fp.Option().some(1)` - this will create an `Option` that is a `some` containing the value `1`.

-`var myNone = fp.Option().none()` - this will create an option that is a `none`.
+`var myNone = fp.Option().none()` - this will create an `Option` that is a `none`.

 `var myOption = fp.Option().of(value)` - if `value` is null, this will create a `none`, otherwise this will create a `some` with its `value`.

-You can use the functions `isSome()` and `isNone()` to test if your option has a value or not.
+You can use the functions `isSome()` and `isNone()` to test if your `Option` has a value or not.

 ```
 fp.Option().some(1).isSome(); //true